Wang Yuanji

-Wang Yuanji (217 – 20 April 268) was a Chinese noble lady, aristocrat and later empress dowager of the Jin dynasty, who lived in the state of Cao Wei during the Three Kingdoms period of China.
+Wang Yuanji (Note: She should not be confused with her daughter-in-law who has a similar-sounding name and was the mother of Emperor Huai of Jin.)
+(217 – 20 April 268 (Note: According to Sima Yan's biography in Book of Jin, Wang Yuanji died on the wu'zi day of the 3rd month of the 4th year of the Tai'shi era of his reign.
+This corresponds to 20 Apr 268 on the Julian calendar.)) was a Chinese noble lady, aristocrat, and later empress dowager of the Jin dynasty, who lived in the state of Cao Wei during the Three Kingdoms period of China.
 She was the wife of Sima Zhao, a regent of Cao Wei.
 She became the empress dowager during the reign of her son Sima Yan, who ended the Wei regime and founded the Jin dynasty.
-She was posthumously honoured as "Empress Wenming" (literally "civil and understanding empress") after her death.
+She was posthumously honoured as "Empress Wenming" (Note: literally "civil and understanding empress"; her posthumous name is often used together with her surname (文明王皇后) to distinguish her from other empresses with the same posthumous name.) after her death.

 She is known for her wisdom, good moral character, contributions to the origin and stabilization of the Jin dynasty, and for predicting Zhong Hui's rebellion in 264.